 Graduate Institutional Learning Outcomes.
-After a rocky start where we experimented with graduate learning outcomes drawn from the Lumina Foundation's Degree Qualifications Profile, faculty from our graduate programs restarted the process and finalized graduate learning outcomes in 2020.
+After a rocky start where we experimented with graduate learning outcomes drawn from the Lumina Foundation's Degree Qualifications Profile, our graduate programs finalized graduate learning outcomes in 2020.
 A subset of graduate faculty, including program directors, worked together over the course of more than one year to explore commonalities and differences before arriving at a proposal for graduate learning outcomes, which include the following: